 Thus, Giorgio Vasari describes, in almost passionate detail, Leonardo’s portrait of ‘Mona Lisa’.

 ” … after he had lingered over it for four years, he left it unfinished … ” Giorgio Vasari, 1550.

-The conundrum with Vasari is what is believable, and what is not.
-Many of his ‘facts’ can be cross-referenced with other material, but conservative researchers will not venture into the realms of some of Vasari’s ‘embellishments’.
-His work has great value and insight as long as it can be verified by independent sources.
+The conundrum with Vasari is that some experts suggest that some of things he wrote may not have been entirely correct.
+Many of his facts, however, can now be cross-referenced with other material.
+His work has great value and insight therefore as long as it can be verified by other independent sources.

 Reading through Vasari’s version of Leonardo’s life, there appears to be a large number of errors.
 To be completely objective, they are believed to be errors because of subsequent new evidence: they obviously were not errors for Vasari.
 In addition, there are glaring omissions of many years of Leonardo’s life.
 Vasari must have known of these gaps, and simply ignored them, perhaps for lack of information.
 Today, modern art historians can piece together Leonardo’s activities almost to the day; though it seems that there are still years of his life about which we know nothing.